Pro Dean Advising - Science

 - advice and policy or regulatory development on undergraduate academic matters

 - advice on academic misconduct, including penalty approval

-- serious student matters related to changes of circumstances including V-coding, leave of absence and student absence
+- serious student matters related to changes of circumstances including V-coding, leave of absence and student absence.

-- Facilitate development of admissions strategy on student intake numbers with respect to degree type, programme, entrant demographics.
+- Facilitate development of admissions strategy on student intake numbers with respect to degree type, programme, and entrant demographics.